 - Trader Joe’s even carries them year-round in their refrigerated produce section!

-For best results, store the shishito peppers in the crispy and uncovered.
-Never store them in plastic containers or bags because air will be trapped inside, and they will begin to spoil rather quickly.
+For best results, store the shishito peppers in a cool and dry place.
+Never store them in plastic containers or bags because air will be trapped inside, and they will spoil quickly.

-If you can’t eat all the peppers up fast enough, you can dice them into small pieces and store them in the freezer.
+If you can’t eat all the peppers quickly enough, you can dice them into small pieces and store them in the freezer.
 Place the peppers in an airtight container or freezer bag.
+Thawed shishito peppers will lose their blistered texture, so they’re best added to soups, stir-fries, or blended sauces rather than served alone.

 How Do You Know When Shishito Peppers Are Ripe?